 Through her training and life experience - 3 families, 3 continents, 3 careers (law, marketing, psychology) - Pip has come to believe we all write our own life story.
-Pip is a Transactional Analysis psychotherapist creating our product and service design.
+Pip is a Transactional Analysis psychotherapist and creates our service.

 If love is a connection of mind, body and soul, how does this work in business?